 “I’m going to get a private session with the Ariesian prince.”
 Claire threw a thin smile over his shoulder.
 With that, he dug into his back pants pocket and pulled out a slender cylindrical object that was eight centimeters in diameter and a tenth of a meter long.
 It was sleek and black with four holes that ran in a straight line along its length.
 The wind whistled through the holes almost musically.
 The whistle deepened to a hum as he spun the object in hand.
 Out from both ends of the cylinder popped the rest of its length, which gave it a completed height of two meters.

-Giving his companions one last nod, he stepped off the building with his staff in hand.
+Giving his companions one last nod, Claire stepped off the building with his staff in hand.
 The breeze caressed him and caught him mid-air, lifting him onto his staff, which had remained floating horizontally in the sky.
 He landed deftly on it, balancing on the thin beam, using the arches of his feet.
 And then he took off to the sky.